It's not uncommon for companies to order the same product regularly - covering the same quantity, price, and contents.

 As you probably already know, lots of suppliers are willing to offer discounts when a company makes a bulk order or agrees to multiple deliveries.

 These are just a couple of the perks attached to bulk purchase orders, so below we've highlighted the advantages in more detail:

 BPOs Eliminate the Need for Product Sourcing and Contract Organization

-With a blanket purchase order, you just need to specify your requirements once (at the beginning of the agreement) – and that’s it.
+With a blanket P.O., you just need to specify your requirements once (at the beginning of the agreement) - and that's it.